 1. Pigments Were Implemented Too Deep

-Microblading pigments are supposed to be implemented into the basal epidermis layer or the skin, so very shallow.
-This allows the skin’s natural exfoliation cycle to gradually shed the pigmented cells, and fade the results into disappearing.
+Microblading pigments are supposed to be implemented into the second layer or the skin, the dermis.

 Image source: Instagram @skinsolutionsbycris

 2. The Pigment Formula Can’t Be Broken Down by Your System

 PMU pigments are formulated in a way that allows your body to break them down and absorb them.
 However, the formulas vary, and since this branch of the beauty industry is still largely unregulated, you can find all sorts of subpar formulas on the market.

 The body tends to have a harder time breaking down certain substances, and if the pigment contains one of them, it can lead to microblading not fading completely.
 Organic pigments have proven to fade much less and much slower than non-organic, but they are not so common on the market.